MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 This is where you can add collaborators to a repo.
 A collaborator is a GitHub user that has read and write permissions on your repo -- that is, he or she is able to push their own changes to your repo.
 As such, they have complete control what goes on it.
 Go ahead and add your friend as a collaborator onto your account.

-Now, have the other user perform the steps shown some sections ago.
-Create a local repo

 Any collaborator can now add, commit, and push freely to the repo as much as he or she wishes!
+As long as they follow the steps from a couple of sections ago and clone it to a local repository.

+### Merging

+Let's see this in action.
+Let's have someone

-### Conflicts
+### Merge Conflicts

+Okay, this is pretty dangerous.
+Say if two people are both collaborators on one repository, and both of them edit the same file and push at the same time?
+Which change stays on the file?